At some point you're going to have to wash dirty clothes and do the laundry when camping. Here are a few tips to help get the job done.

 - If you add a small drop of oil, this paste should turn soapy.

-- Apply paste to the dirty area and leave for a few minutes.
+- Apply the paste to the dirty area and leave for a few minutes.

-- Rub and rinse paste off.
+- Rub and rinse the paste off.
 Any cleaner?

 If you are getting your kids to help, be aware that the wood ash does make a strong detergent that could dry out and irritate little hands.

-We have a small plastic ice cream box that we use as our ‘peg box’, which also contains a small cotton bag that we can use as a dirty laundry bag if required.
+We have a small plastic ice cream box we use as our 'peg box', which also contains a small cotton bag we can use as a dirty laundry bag if required.

-Even if not doing laundry the pegs are useful for drying out wet tea towels, pegging them to guy lines.
+Even if not doing laundry, the pegs are useful for drying wet tea towels, pegging them to guy lines.

-You can use a guy line to string up a washing line, but if space is a premium you can get a foldable washing line.
+You can use a guy line to string up a washing line, but if space is a premium, you can get a foldable one.
 Click here to see our drying rack.

-There’s even a foldable laundry bin and washing basket if you know this is going to be a big job.
+There's even a foldable laundry bin and washing basket if you know this will be a big job.
 Some people will spend weeks at a campsite during the summer, so this is not as OTT as it may first appear.